 Trim on the three rub rails below the beltline and all lettering must be black (except for stop signs).
-Entrance door frames, pilaster panels and other trim panels may be painted black if approved by the department.
-The letters of the words "SCHOOL BUS" on the top front and rear section of the bus body must be 8 inches high and correspond to the Series B, Standard Alphabet (see the National School Transportation Specifications and Procedures, Revised 2015). "(Name of District) DISTRICT SCHOOLS," on each side of the bus body at the beltline must be in 6 inch minimum letters.
+Entrance door frames, pilaster panels and other trim panels may be painted black, if approved by the department.
+The letters of the words "SCHOOL BUS" on the top front and rear section of the bus body must be 8 inches high and correspond to the Series B, Standard Alphabet (see the National School Transportation Specifications and Procedures, Revised 2015). "(Name of District) DISTRICT SCHOOLS" on each side of the bus body at the beltline must be in 6-inch minimum letters.
 Private and charter schools may alternately affix the name of the school in the aforementioned format and location.
-Bus numbers must be in 6 inch minimum height and on each side and on the front bumper and rear of the bus body.
-"EMERGENCY DOOR" must be in 2 inch letters at the top or directly above the door, visible inside and outside of bus.
-Lettering to indicate the fuel type must be located on the body adjacent to the fuel filler opening using minimum 1 inch letters.
+Bus numbers must be a minimum of 6 inches in height and on each side and on the front bumper and rear of the bus body.
+"EMERGENCY DOOR" must be in 2-inch letters at the top or directly above the door, visible inside and outside of bus.
+Lettering to indicate the fuel type must be located on the body adjacent to the fuel filler opening using letters that are a minimum of 1 inch in height.
+The words "STOP WHEN RED LIGHTS FLASH" must be displayed on the back of all buses in 6-inch black letters.
 Also, see the lettering requirements for emergency exits, including roof hatches and push-out windows, under EMERGENCY EXITS.
-Districts may add an American flag decal to the exterior of the bus.
-If used, it must be no more than 6 x 10 inches and be located in front of the district name on the beltline of the bus.
-Also see United States Public Law 4USC7.

-The front stop signal arm (both sides of arm) and rear stop arm (rear side only) must have a red background with a reflectorized white border; the letters "STOP" must be in 6 inch white reflectorized letters.
+The front stop signal arm (both sides of arm) and rear stop arm (rear side only) must have a red background with a reflectorized white border; the letters "STOP" must be in 6-inch white reflectorized letters.
 Both sides of the front stop arm and the rear side of the rear stop arm must have reflectorized red sheeting of high-intensity material.
 The front side of the rear stop arm must be painted red.